section-engineering-education/engineering-education/articles/why-is-docker-so-popular/index.md

 This was a massive step for the microservices architecture.
 Unlike the virtual machine, a Docker container does not require you to pre-allocate resources.
 A container takes the resources according to the need of the application.
 Thus achieving optimal utilization of the available computing resources.

-### How popular is Docker?
+### The popularity of Docker

 Since the introduction of Docker and Docker containers, the growth has been relatively tremendous.
 Let's check some metrics that show how Docker trends its popularity among developers.

 Every year, stack overflow releases [survey results](https://insights.stackoverflow.com/survey/) of how developers cope with different technologies in the world of computing.
-Let's check at [2020 survey](https://insights.stackoverflow.com/survey/2020) that included 65000 respondents.
+Let's check at the [2020 survey](https://insights.stackoverflow.com/survey/2020) which included 65000 respondents.

 The survey shows that Windows and Linux are the most popular platforms.
 Notably, there was an immense growth of container technologies such as Docker and Kubernetes.